DeepSE-WF: Unified Security Estimation for Website Fingerprinting Defenses: Improved Security Estimations for Website Fingerprinting Defenses

 Correspondingly, DeepSE-WF delivers the maximum MI estimate, with formula:

 with the same feature transformations as in Eq.~\eqref{eq:EstimateBer} and $\psi$ denoting the digamma function; $N$ represents the total number of samples, $N_x$ is the number of samples per class averaged over all classes; $k$ is a hyperparameter (normally chosen to be small, 5 in our case), and $m$ captures the average number of samples (class-independent) in the radius defined by the $k$ nearest samples of the same class for every data point.
 The full details about the kNN-based estimator in Eq.~\eqref{eq:EstimateMI} can be found in the original paper by Ross~\cite{ross2014mutual} (c.f., Eq.~\eqref{eq:EstimateMI} therein).
 Notice that the only transformation-dependent parameter is $m$ and the estimator is known to be asymptotically unbiased when reporting \textit{nats} (i.e., a natural unit of information assuming the natural logarithm for the information theoretical quantity)~\cite{gao2015efficient}.
 We thus multiply the result of Eq.~\eqref{eq:EstimateMI} by a constant factor $\log_2(e)$ in all experiments to have \textit{bits} as a resulting unit.
+We refer the reader to Appendix~\ref{app:mine} for more details on the possible use of alternative MI estimation techniques in the context of DeepSE-WF.